MrFogg866/hangman-p3/README.md

 #### User Goals and objectives:

-The main goals and objectives of this programme are as follows
+The main goals and objectives of this programme are as follows:

 - To give the user a fun game to play.
 - To provide a light challenge.